kallehiitola/evermail/Documentation/Security.md

 > **Ingestion note**: `MailboxProcessingService` stores both the `TextBody` and raw `HtmlBody` that MimeKit extracts so the viewer can render the original context.
 Treat every stored HTML fragment as untrusted input—always run it through the sanitizer above (or an equivalent CSP-safe renderer) before using `MarkupString`, otherwise hostile emails could persistently inject scripts into the UI.

+`EmailEndpoints.SanitizeHtml` applies the same allowlist before returning `EmailDetailDto.HtmlBody`, and the Blazor client highlights keywords via `EvermailSearchHighlights`, which walks the DOM and injects `<mark class="search-hit">` spans only after the sanitized markup renders.
+The highlight helper never concatenates strings into the HTML payload, so existing CSP/XSS guarantees remain intact even when auto-scrolling through matches.

 ### File Upload Security

 #### .mbox File Validation